Llanfynydd, Flintshire: Governance

 The community of Llanfynydd, governed by Llanfynydd Community Council and divided into Cefn-y-Bedd, Cymau, Ffrith and Pontybodkin wards, was created out of the old civil parish in 1974.
 Between 1974 and 1996 Llanfynydd, previously in the historic county of Flintshire, was part of the new county of Clwyd; it is now in the modern unitary authority of Flintshire.

 Llanfynydd is also an electoral ward, coterminous with the community.
 It elects one county councillor to Flintshire County Council.
 At the May 2017 elections the Labour Party gained the seat from the Conservatives.

 Big cat sightings

 The area has a history of big cat sightings going back as far as 2006, when Tiger King star Carole Baskin wrote on Big Cat Rescue’s website: “Earlier this year there were confirmed reports and prints of a puma near Treuddyn and Leeswood near Mold".

 In 2013, a resident of Treuddyn saw an all-black big cat moving through a paddock in the early hours of the morning.

-In November 2020, a Caegwrle resident captured a black puma on camera crossing the old railway line between Llanfynydd and Pontybodkin.
+In November 2020, a Caergwrle resident captured a black puma on camera crossing the old railway line between Llanfynydd and Pontybodkin.